mlochbaum/BQN/running.md

 If compiled with Native Image, `nBQN` can be used directly instead.

-#### dzaima+reference BQN

-This repository contains a dzaima/BQN script `dzref` that fills in gaps in primitive support with BQN implementations.
-It was used for md.bqn for a while and is no longer used now.
-The command-line arguments are a script to run and followed by the `•args` to supply to it.

 ### BQN2NGN

 [BQN2NGN](https://github.com/mlochbaum/BQN2NGN) is a prototype implementation in Javascript build to experiment with the langauge, which is now abandoned.